Akuli/jou/doc/compiler_internals/architecture-and-design.md

 - **Evaluating compile-time if statements** must be done before looking at what other files are imported.
     For example, if there is a Windows-specific `import` statement under `if WINDOWS:`, we want to ignore it when not compiling for Windows.
-- **Type checking** is split into several stages, so that everything will work as expected even if there are circular imports.
+- **Type checking** is split into several steps, so that everything will work as expected even if there are circular imports.
-    Whenever one file influences another file, that is done explicitly between the stages.
+    Whenever one file influences another file, that is done explicitly between the steps.
     For example, suppose that functions `foo()` and `bar()` call each other recursively, and they are in files `foo.jou` and `bar.jou` respectively.
     When type-checking the body of `foo()` and see the call to `bar()`,